Student rights and responsibilities, discipline and due process

 Hearing request form

 It is important for students to recognize that student conduct impacts the learning and working environment of the classroom and school community.
-While every effort will be made by school officials to provide interventions for inappropriate behaviors, student conduct that poses a safety risk or that falls within behaviors outlined in the zero-tolerance policy (Policy 3240) will result in suspension or expulsion from school in accordance with state law and due process.
+While every effort will be made by school officials to provide interventions to change student behavior, student conduct that poses a safety risk or is a behavior violation outlined in Board policy (Policy 3241) may result in classroom exclusion, suspension or expulsion from school in accordance with state law and due process.

 Discipline definitions and due process rights

-Suspension: A suspension is a restriction from attending school or any portion of a student’s school program (such as a single course) for a stated period of time.
+Suspension: A suspension is a restriction from attending school or any portion of a student’s school program for a stated period of time.
 Examples: a three-day suspension from school or a five-day suspension from shop class.

 - Short-term suspensions are suspensions that last up to 10 consecutive school days.

-- Long-term suspensions are suspensions that are more than 10 consecutive school days.
+- Long-term suspensions are suspensions that are more than 10 consecutive school days but no longer than the length of an academic term.
+Long-term suspensions do not extend beyond the current school year.

 - In-school (in-house) suspensions are temporary removals from the regular classroom for disciplinary purposes where the student remains under direct supervision of school personnel.

-Expulsion: An expulsion is a denial of attendance from any class or subject or for the student’s full schedule of classes for no longer than one calendar year unless an application for readmission is granted.
+Expulsion: An expulsion is a denial of attendance from any class or subject or for the student’s full schedule of classes for no longer than the length of an academic term unless an application for readmission is granted.
+The exception to this is possession of a firearm, which is a mandatory one calendar year school exclusion.

 Emergency expulsion: An emergency expulsion is a denial of attendance for no more than 10 days, imposed only while a student poses a continuing danger or continuing risk of substantial disruption.
 An emergency expulsion must end or be converted to another form of corrective action within that 10-day period.